HeylowsVerse/AI-Investment-Insights/README.md

 - Stock price indicators (moving averages, Bollinger Bands, RSI)
 - News and filing sentiment analysis with keyword frequency
 - Cross-company comparison charts and downloadable CSV summaries

+## Data Format Notes
+Stock JSON files should include a column representing the trade date.
+The app looks for a column named `date` but will also accept common alternatives such as `datetime` or `timestamp`.